mitmath/6S083/README.md

 ### Evaluation

 *   5 problem sets, lowest score dropped.
 25% for each of the other 4 problem sets.

+*   Released on Tuesday and due the following Tuesday until May 5.

 *   To pass, you must submit at least 4 problem sets with passing grades